indu-s/reviewer/Readme.md

 ## Options

-You can define Reveal.js [options](https://github.com/hakimel/reveal.js#configuration) in a `reveal.json` file that you should put in the root directory of the Markdown files.
+You can define reviewer [options](https://github.com/hakimel/reviewer#configuration) in a `revieweron` file that you should put in the root directory of the Markdown files.
 They'll be picked up automatically.
 Example:

 ``` json
 {